mminbay/summer23_aylab/README.md

 ***TODO: IMPLEMENT THIS PART***

+### Configuring `.env`
+Since you might want to organize your `data` folder as you wish, there is a `.env.example` provided in this repository.
+Set the environment variables as appropriate and rename the file to `.env` to make it usable.

 ## additional resources in this repository
 Check `reusable_code.md` for functions from Hieu and Cole's code that we might use.